Nickory/CPO-python/README.md

 - **CPO Algorithm Replication**: A complete Python replication of the original CPO algorithm, with configurable parameters for various optimization tasks.
 - **Benchmark Testing on CEC Functions**: Validated on CEC benchmark functions (CEC2017, CEC2020, etc.), comparing the algorithm’s performance and robustness.
-- **A*-Enhanced Path Planning with CPO**: Applies CPO to enhance traditional A* path planning, balancing exploration and exploitation for optimized paths in complex environments.
+- **A-Enhanced Path Planning with CPO**: Applies CPO to enhance traditional A* path planning, balancing exploration and exploitation for optimized paths in complex environments.
 - **Randomized Obstacle Map Generation**: Generates random obstacle maps to test path planning performance in varied scenarios.
 - **Multi-Objective Optimization**: Extends CPO for multi-objective optimization, supporting applications that require Pareto-optimal front analysis.